codecrafters-io/build-your-own-shell/stage_descriptions/navigation-03-gq9.md

 - `./` (Current Directory): Refers to the current working directory itself.
 - `../` (Parent Directory): Refers to the directory immediately above the current working directory in the file system hierarchy.
-- Subdirectories: Any path that does not begin with `/` is treated as a path relative to the current location (e.g., `cd local/bin` or `cd ./local/bin`).
+- Subdirectories: Paths like `./dirname` or `dirname` are treated as relative to the current directory.

 Here are some examples:
 ```bash